loop

 (i.e. empty) case with die

-gets LiquidHaskell to prove that that case is indeed dead code, i.e. never happens at run-time.
+LiquidHaskell to prove that that case is indeed dead code, i.e. never

 src/07-case-study-associative-maps.lhs:411:25: Error: Liquid Type Mismatch